 As previously mentioned, driving is typically linked to other sources of potential emotional stress, such as work and family.
 The subconscious mind does not always behave as we would hope or like, and might create physical pain as a means of hiding repressed, deeply-held and sensitive emotions relating to activities, events, memories or people in our lives.

 This is known scientific fact and the basis of the tension myositis syndrome diagnosis propagated by the world famous Dr. John Sarno.
 Patients who do not have an obvious reason for sitting-related low back pain may be suffering from symptoms which come on in association with these troublesome emotional issues.
 This is a consideration rarely discussed during sciatica diagnosis, which is truly a shame.
 Remember, that some unresolved chronic back pain complaints are caused, perpetuated or worsened by purely emotional phenomenon.

 Additionally, even when not directly caused by mindbody interactions, virtually all chronic pain syndromes do have some contributory emotional component.
 This is a universal truth of the epidemic of mindbody disorders which are presently plaguing our healthcare system worldwide.

-Sciatica from Driving
+Overcoming Sciatica from Driving

 While there are a number of products on the market to reduce lower back strain while driving, I do not recommend or endorse any.
 Most of these do not have any true efficacy and only seek to make some greedy corporation money from your suffering.
 Car seat cushions, massage cushions and seated back braces may provide creature comforts, but they are unlikely to be the solution to ending your pain.